Sunday, November 17, 2024

 Wifi 6

-This year.
-I am featuring the Lenovo Ideapad but the Acer Aspire 5 with the Ryzen 3 CPU (same CPU) works just as well.
+This year, I am featuring the Lenovo IdeaPad, but the Acer Aspire 5 with the Ryzen 3 CPU (the same CPU) works just as well.
+You don’t need to buy an Acer Aspire with the latest CPU—feel free to choose cheaper models!

-Lenovo Ideapad: 8GB RAM + FHD Display
+Lenovo IdeaPad: 8GB RAM + FHD Display

-Windows 11 S mode:
+Windows 11 S Mode

 Weight